 Will I receive vacation, holidays and sick days?

-Yes, you can request up to 12 personal days to use as needed.
+Yes, our student success coaches can request up to 12 personal days to use as needed.
+Please note, personal days vary by service term so check your offer letter for specific details.
 You will also receive time off for most national holidays.

 Does City Year provide housing?

 City Year does not provide housing for its AmeriCorps members.
 We do, however, provide assistance to AmeriCorps members searching for housing, such as contact information for quality rental agencies, recommendations of neighborhoods in which to live and access to an online community where you can contact other incoming corps members also in need of housing.

 When you are invited to City Year, one of the first things you will do is join your site’s online community, which is typically a Facebook group.
 Here you will have the opportunity to connect with your fellow incoming AmeriCorps members and start a dialogue to find housing together.